 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you can't contact the Embassy in a consular emergency, call the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.